It is going to be controversial today. How many times did You hear a sentence like:

 It doesn’t matter.
 They never had a soul.

-Let me explain, by trying to break down the “facts” and write about some milestones in history.
+Let me explain, by breaking down a few of the “facts” and analysing some milestones in history.

 Some time ago I prepared a post about “The most beautiful superbike” – the Ducati 916.
-Does this motorcycle have a soul?
 The story is rich with “Italian trademarks”, engineering background of the brilliant Desmoquattro engine, which involves two brilliant engineers disagreeing on a concept.
-Also, this is in general one of the most essential sportbikes in the ’90s.
-Does it have a soul?
+A machine with a very human story behind it, that resonates in the minds of Ducati fans, This way one of the most essential sportbikes in the ’90s was created.
+Does it have a soul then?
 Too Young?
 Too much plastic?

 Maybe it’s the post-WWII?
 Vincent Black Shadow?
-Does it have enough metal?
+Does it have enough metal and chrome vs plastic proportions (meaning no plastic at all)?
 Or perhaps something even older?

 “The soul” has to be earned

-“But ZRX is a power naked with a cult following, and SV is just an entry bike, with a punchy engine, but that’s it” – You say.
+“Dude… The ZRX is a power naked with a cult following, and SV is just an entry level budget bike, with a punchy engine, but that’s it” – You say.

-Yes, I do appreciate that the engineers in Kawasaki had to work a little more on releasing ZRX than probably SV took the Suzuki to make.
+Yes, I do appreciate that the engineers in Kawasaki had to work a little harder on releasing ZRX than probably SV took the Suzuki guys to make.
 But it’s still not about the size, segment, price or being complicated.

 It is the story of a man and a machine.
 The fact that the ZRX has more narrative behind it (it is inspired by the racing machines from the beginning of the ’80s) is a factor for some.
 I think that the soul is “enriched” by this aspect.
-Either it’s the history of people standing behind a particular machine or an event this machine participated in.
+Either it’s the history of people standing behind it or an event this machine participated in.
 We should appreciate the real innovators, engineers and builders behind iconic motorcycles.
 Buy and ride proper bikes for the right reasons.
-The statement of respecting the builders, not the marketing team – always stands.
+The statement of respecting the builders, not the marketing team – in my opinion, it is an important factor of the topic.

 But it doesn’t change the fact that the soul is purely subjective.
-And is not dependent on sales, performance, reliability, horsepower, dates or any other number.
-So what I write about ZRX and SV means that it’s only my opinion.
-Some of You will agree with me; some won’t, some will state quite the opposite (that ZRX is soulless and SV has 100kg of it).
+And is not dependent on sales, performance, reliability, horsepower, dates or any other number from the technical specs.
+What I wrote about ZRX and SV means that it’s only my opinion.
+Some of You will agree with me; some won’t, some will state the opposite (that ZRX is soulless and SV has 100kg of it).